Building relationships with the community is a crucial component of a strong local chapter.

 - Being part of a local coalition(s)

 There is no one way to establish community relationships.
-Each chapter’s community outreach team must assess itself and determine what it should do.
+Each chapter’s community engagement team must assess itself and determine what it should do.

 A team should identify who the movers and shakers are in their community.
 These should be people who are respected, have integrity, are influential and come from diverse groups in the community.
 They can include the following: